Community Resources

 Thanks to a Library Services and Technology Act grant through the Arizona State Library*, we have been able to provide a Community Service Specialist to assist patrons with navigating community resources.
 With this new service, patrons will receive personalized one-to-one attention and assistance with completing applications or connecting to needed resources.
 All patrons are welcome to utilize this compassionate and confidential service.

 To make a one-to-on appointment with our Community Service Specialist please visit the Ask a Librarian Desk, call 928.777.1526 or email us ask.librarian@prescott-az.gov.
+You may also drop in without an appointment to be seen on a first-come-first-served basis.

 View our Community Resource Guide to access concise information about community resources in the City of Prescott, including a printable map.